 Old Master Rose

-A few years ago I offered a good country home to a group of unwanted roses, no names given.
-And yes, there was an Old Master - his colour markings are very obvious, and he was terribly popular in New Zealand rose gardens back in the day.
-He's planted by Willow Bridge, out in the open sunshine by the water race.
-Oddly, he's rather shorter and stubbier than I'd expect.
+Then a few years ago I offered a good country home to a group of unwanted roses, no names given.
+And yes, there was Old Master Mark Four - his colour markings were very obvious (he was terribly popular in New Zealand rose gardens back in the day).
+Mark Four was planted by Willow Bridge, out in the open sunshine by the water race.
+Oddly, he was rather shorter and stubbier than I'd expected.
+It obviously wasn't the best spot, and he soon became overrun with tall Iris confusa plants.
+Oops.